 Sunday Afternoon - Free Fun on the Streets:

 Transforming a car-clogged street that stretches over a few miles into one giant playground might be a child’s idea of a miracle.
-But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on October 27, 2013, the miracle happens on Clement Street and Arguello Boulevard.
-It’s the last Sunday Streets session of 2013, and the only time it’s been held in the Richmond District.
+But it is a regular occurrence in San Francisco thanks to the Sunday Streets program, and on March 9, 2014, the miracle happens on more than 3 miles of the Embarcardero.
+It’s the kick-off of the Sunday Streets season of 2014, which includes nine sessions in different neighborhoods through late October.

 Since Sunday Streets is all about a car-free existence, it naturally highlights other means of getting around.
 People are welcome to arrive on and with their bicycles, skates, scooters, strollers, roller blades and skateboards--or, of course, on foot.
-Bicycles can be rented on-site for free, and stations provide free bike repairs.
-The neighborhood’s San Francyclo bike shop will do riding demos of the latest models, and the New Wheel store will show off electric ones.
+At Harry Bridges Plaza, you can register your bike with the SAFE Bikes, a program that's a partnership with the San Francisco Police Department.
+Bicycles Bicycles can be rented on-site for free, and stations provide free bike repairs and valet parking.

 At every Sunday Streets event, The San Francisco Bicycle Coalition leads its popular "Freedom from Training Wheels" workshop for kids as young as age 2, which coaches them on how to balance, pedal and turn without the extra two wheels.
 Bring your children’s bikes and helmets.
 Otherwise, the coalition has a few “balance bikes,” that don’t have pedals, for youngsters to use.